tiangolo/uwsgi-nginx-flask-docker/README.md

 You can then use [Traefik](https://traefik.io/) to handle that.

 And it can also automatically generate HTTPS certificates for your application using Let's Encrypt.
 All for free, in a very easy setup.

-If you want to use this alternative, [check the project generators above](#project-generators), they all use this idea.

 In this scenario, you would have 3 Docker containers: